JujuAdams/Vinyl/docs/5.0/Introduction.md

 The configuration file is stored in `__VinylConfig` and has its own particular syntax and expects data to be formatted in [a certain way](Config-File).
 You can use this file to control the underlying gains, pitches, and behaviours of audio played with Vinyl.
 When you import Vinyl for the first time, this config file will be filled with an empty template.
 You'll need to add information to the file to customise Vinyl.

 `__VinylConfig` can be edited whilst the game is running from the IDE on Windows, Mac, or Linux.
 If Vinyl detects that a change has been made, Vinyl will live update audio playback without you having to close and recompile the entire game.
 This means you can finesse your audio mix without having to stop playing the game - a substantial workflow improvement over what GameMaker offers natively.

-?> You may notice that `vinyl.dat` frequently shows changes in your source control, typically after recompiling the game. `vinyl.dat` is regenerated for every compile and doesn't contain persistent data.
-You can either add `vinyl.dat` to your `.gitignore`, or you can literally ignore any changes made to that file.

 &nbsp;